 The 2018 RAM 1500 in 4WD with the EcoDiesel engine is EPA rated at 27 mpg on the highway, 19 mpg in the city and 22 mpg combined.
 Towing capacity is around 8,400 lb for a 4×4 Crew Cab but actual towing capacity will depend on the exact specifics of the truck.

 Gas vs diesel?
 It really comes down to what you will be using your truck for.
 How often and how long you’ll be keeping it.
-If you will be towing heavy loads, frequently and racking up miles for years then a heavy duty diesel makes sense.
+If you will be towing heavy loads, frequently and racking up miles for years then a heavy-duty diesel makes sense.
 Long trips or short trips?
-As far the smaller trucks go, the biggest differences to the diesels are longevity, instant fuel economy and resale value.
+As far as the smaller trucks go, the biggest differences to diesels are longevity, instant fuel economy, and resale value.

 Fun fact: Fleet and commercial sales manager Brett Osborne at Fremont Motors in Wyoming, sells almost double the number of heavy-duty diesel pickup trucks compared to gas.